RichardKnop/machinery/README.md

 chain := machinery.NewChain(&task1, &task2, &task3)
 chainAsyncResult, err := server.SendChain(chain)
 if err != nil {
-    // failed to send the task
+    // failed to send the chain
     // do something with the error
 }
 ```